-civil liability means a liability to pay a pecuniary penalty under section 76 for a contravention of a provision of Part IV, or a pecuniary penalty under section 76E.
+civil liability means a liability to pay a pecuniary penalty under section 76 for a contravention of a provision of Part IV.

 officer has the same meaning as in the Corporations Act 2001.

 77B Certain indemnities not authorised and certain documents void